sfc-gh-jsander/python_camouflage/On-Premises-Demo/readme.md

 1. Install Python in your local environment if required.
 2. Create a [virtualenv with Python](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
 3. Activate the virtualenv and install the dependencies listed in the included requirements.txt [via pip](https://pypi.org/project/pip/) (or your preferred method).
-4. Open 2 terminal windows/tabs and activate the Python virtualenv from step 2 in both of those sessions.
+4. Open 2 terminal windows/tabs, naviagte to the "On-Premises-Demo" directory from the repo in both, and activate the Python virtualenv from step 2 in both of those sessions.
-5. CD into the decrypt directory and in the first tab and adapt the Python code so it can authenticate to Snowflake (add credentials and connection info).
+5. CD into the decrypt directory and in the first tab/window and adapt the Python code so it can authenticate to Snowflake (add credentials and connection info).
-6. Now you can launch the decrypt script.
+6. Launch the decrypt script in the first tab/window.
 You will see that all the rows of the encrypted table will be shown to you decrypted and a sum is calculated.
 7. Login to your Snowflake account in the webUI and check the history or run a history SQL and verify that the SQL issued by the script only returned encrypted values within Snowflake.
 8. Change to the other terminal tab.
 DO NOT CLOSE OR EXIT the first session tab with the decrypted info.
 You will need it in later steps.
 9. CD into the encrypt directory.